Harvie/ps2dev/README.md

  * If you are implementing keyboard you should read the commands from computer quite often.
 I don't know how often, but 1 second is not enough.
 You will miss stuff like num/caps/scroll LED changes and maybe even more important stuff needed for proper ps2 protocol initialisation.
  * Calling `keyboard_handle(...);` each 10ms should be enough...
+ * Serial debug is not intended to be enabled in production code.
+Use it only during development.
+Otherwise it might mess up the protocol timing.

 # TODO